dtenenba/DB4SCI/BACKUPS.md

 ```

 **Note:** The admin database is also used for the **Migrate** feature when redeploying MyDB to a new environment or upgrading to a new version.

+### Restoring Users Databases

+Restore feature is available from the `Admin` menu.
+This will overwrite an
+exiting database service.
+Restores are always complicated.
+It might be best
+to create a new DB service to recover into.

 ## User-Initiated Backups